Darjeeling tea: Cultivation

 The first pluckings in Spring, generally March into May, are referred to as the first flush.
 These first leaves following the winter dormancy are the most tender leaves the plant will produce and result in a tea that has a gentle, very light colour and aroma, and a mild astringency (or briskness).
 The second flush is harvested in May and June, after the Empoasca and Homona coffearia have attacked the plant, releasing compounds that create a distinctive full-bodied muscatel flavour in the tea.
 The attacks by the leafhopper and moth release defensive chemicals from the plant and naturally begins oxidation process within the leaves.
 These first two flushes are the most sought after by tea connoisseurs.

 The plant rapidly grows during the monsoon flush from July to September with larger and less flavourful leaves.
 The persistent rain also results in less complete withering and oxidization during the processing stage.
-Some estates create green or white teas from these as they demand less withering and no oxidation, however, when completed as black tea this flush is often sold below the cost of production for use in blending and domestic consumption.
+Some estates create green or white teas from these as they demand less withering and no oxidation; however, when completed as black tea, this flush is often sold below the cost of production for use in blending and domestic consumption.
 After the rainy season, the final leaves grown before the plant's winter dormancy are referred to as the autumnal flush.
-They are harvested in October–November and provides a herbaceous and soft muscatel flavour but with a fuller body and darker colour than previous flushes, and is compared favorably with Nepali teas.
+They are harvested in October–November and provide a herbaceous and soft muscatel flavour, but with a fuller body and darker colour than previous flushes, favorably compared with Nepali teas.